Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 Anyone can become a Child Passenger Safety Technician through training and certification.
 Child safety seat technicians must be recertified every two years to stay up-to-date with technological changes and federal regulations.

 You deserve compensation if your child has sustained an injury due to someone else’s negligence.
-A Chicago car accident lawyer has the proper knowledge and experience to pursue a fair settlement value for your injury-related losses.
+A Chicago car accident lawyer has the proper knowledge and experience to pursue a fair settlement value for your child’s injury-related losses.

 Our Fleet